WSYR (AM)

-WSYR (570 kHz) is a commercial AM radio station in Syracuse, New York and serving Central New York.
-Owned and operated by iHeartMedia, it broadcasts a talk radio format, calling itself "Newsradio 570 WSYR."
-The station has simulcast on WSYR-FM 106.9 MHz Solvay since January 2011.
+WSYR (570 kHz) is a commercial AM radio station in Syracuse, New York, and serving Central New York.
+Owned and operated by iHeartMedia, it broadcasts a news/talk format, calling itself "Newsradio 570 WSYR".
+The station has simulcast on WSYR-FM (106.9 MHz) in Solvay since January 2011.
 The studios and offices are on Plum Street in Syracuse.

 WSYR transmits with 5,000 watts, using a directional antenna with a three-tower array.
 The transmitter is off Valley Drive at Dorwin Avenue near Onondaga Creek.

 Programming

 Weekday mornings begin with a local news and interview show with Dave Allen.
 Afternoons are hosted by Bob Lonsberry, who broadcasts his show from the studios of sister station WHAM in Rochester.
 The rest of the weekday schedule comes from nationally syndicated talk shows, mostly from iHeartMedia subsidiary, Premiere Networks: The Sean Hannity Show, The Glenn Beck Program, The Clay Travis and Buck Sexton Show, and Coast to Coast AM with George Noory.
 One program from Westwood One is heard weeknights, The Mark Levin Show.

 The weekend schedule includes shows on money, cars, home repair and pets, some of which are paid brokered programming.
 Syndicated shows heard on weekends include The Tech Guy Leo Laporte, At Home with Gary Sullivan, Handel on The Law with Bill Handel, The Weekend with Michael Brown, The Cat's Roundtable with John Catsimatidis and Sunday Night Live with Bill Cunningham.
 A Sunday morning WSYR talk show with George Kilpatrick ran from 1994 to 2014.
 Kilpatrick later joined 620 WHEN, an urban adult contemporary station.
 Another long-running weekend show, The Weeder's Digest with Terry Ettinger, was canceled the same weekend Kilpatrick left WSYR.
 Most hours begin with world and national news from Fox News Radio.